geographika/mappyfile/docs/index.rst

 by MapServer to generate map images. mappyfile is a possible alternative to using MapScript.
 The definitions of these from the
 `MapServer glossary <http://mapserver.org/el/glossary.html>`_ are shown below:

-**Mapfile** Mapfile is the declarative language that MapServer uses to define data connections, map styling, templating, and server directives.
+**Mapfile** is the declarative language that MapServer uses to define data connections, map styling, templating, and server directives.
 Its format is xml-like and hierarchical, with closing END tags, but the format is not xml.

-**MapScript** - MapScript is an alternative the the CGI application of mapserv that allows you to program the MapServer object API in many languages.
+**MapScript** is an alternative to the CGI application of mapserv that allows you to program the MapServer object API in many languages.

 Why?